hjdskfh/bachelor/README.md

      - Run `main_repeat_on_PC.py` directly to perform the simulation.

 2. **Collect Results**
    - After simulation, results are saved in the cluster or PC.
+The log files with all the starting parameters are in the logs file, the results in the results folder.
    - Move or copy the results (e.g., `.npz`, `.json` files) into the `stuff_from_cluster/YYYY_MM_DD` folder.
-   - You can do this by copying files manually, or through GitHub.
+   - You can do this by copying files manually, or by pushing everything on the cluster on GitHub and pulling it locally onto the PC.

 3. **Evaluate Secret Key Rates**
-   - Input the folder location in `calculate_evaluate_SKR_from_cluster.py`.
+   - Input the folder location `stuff_from_cluster/YYYY_MM_DD` in `calculate_evaluate_SKR_from_cluster.py` as input_file.
    - The script matches `.npz` and `.json` files, calculates SKR for each parameter set, and writes results to CSV and TXT files.
    - It also finds the best input parameters (highest SKR) and writes them to a `max_skr_summary_<timestamp>.csv` in the same folder.